-Purpose: To discharge up to a total of 4,752 m3/day (55 L/s) of leachate and stormwater from the Inglewood municipal landfill into an unnamed tributary of the Awai Stream, a tributary of the Mangaoraka Stream in the Waiongana catchment
+Purpose: To discharge up to a total of 4,752 m/day (55 L/s) of leachate and stormwater from the Inglewood municipal landfill into an unnamed tributary of the Awai Stream, a tributary of the Mangaoraka Stream in the Waiongana catchment

 Condition requirement Means of monitoring during period under review Compliance achieved?
-4. One months' notice required by Council/ NPDC requesting/advising of changes to the operation and management or closure plans Site inspection and review of plans on file.
+1. Prepare and maintain a site contingency plan Review of documentation on file in relation to inspection finding.
+Latest plan dated November 2017 Yes 2.
+Prepare and maintain a landfill operations and management plan Plan provided.
+Latest plan dated August 2017 Yes 3.
+Provide a landfill closure management plan by 1 June 2007 Plan previously provided Yes 4.
+One months' notice required by Council/ NPDC requesting/advising of changes to the operation and management or closure plans Site inspection and review of plans on file.
 Latest plan dated August 2017 No changes had been requested by Council Yes 5.
-Monitoring of ground and surface water on and near the site to Council's satisfaction Surface water monitoring Yes 6.
+Monitoring of ground and surface water on and near the site to Council's satisfaction Surface water and groundwater monitoring Yes 6.
 Maintain all parts of all stormwater and leachate systems Site inspection Yes 7.
-No actual or likely adverse impact on aquatic life or receiving water quality Biomonitoring and surface water sampling Some contaminants increasing in landfill tributary and main tributary.
-However, no unacceptable changes found during the year under review 8.
-Optional review provision re environmental effects No further opportunities for review N/A erall assessment of consent complianc s consent e and environmental performance in respect of Good Ov erall assessment of administrative perf ormance in respect of this consent High
+No actual or likely adverse impact on aquatic life or receiving water quality Biomonitoring and surface water sampling Biomonitoring surveys indicated potential impacts downstream 8.
+Optional review provision re environmental effects No further opportunities for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent Good Ov erall assessment of administrative per formance in respect of this consent High